huntabyte/huntabyte/README.md

 Welcome to my GitHub page.
-Most of the public projects here are open source contributions, practice projects (to learn a new language or framework), or  resources/projects built for my [YouTube channel](https://youtube.com/c/huntabyte).
+Most of the repos here are built either for a tutorial or live on stream on my [YouTube channel](https://youtube.com/c/huntabyte).